You’ve just had a scooter accident in Thailand. The next 10 minutes are critical. Here’s exactly what to do.

 Language Barrier: Communicating with Police

 If the police on the scene do not speak English, stay calm.
 Use Google Translate or similar apps to communicate essential information.
 For example, you can type: “I was in a scooter accident at [street name].
 I am injured.
-Please send help.” to ensure clarity.
-The Tourist Police (1155) is your lifeline—they speak English and can assist directly, ensuring that your report and any emergency details are correctly documented.
+Please send help.”
+The Tourist Police (1155) speaks English and can assist directly, ensuring that your report and any emergency details are correctly documented.

 Handling Police and the Other Party After a Scooter Accident in Thailand